 FAU’s Center for Forensic Accounting is the only active university center with this title.
 It complements FAU’s two existing graduate programs in Forensic Accounting and in Digital Accounting Forensics and Data Analytics.

-According to Dr. Crain, “the broader missions of the Center for Forensic Accounting are education and outreach to the business community and government, in addition to students; another is developing knowledge in forensic accounting and fraud detection and prevention.
+“The broader missions of the Center for Forensic Accounting are education and outreach to the business community and government, in addition to students; another is developing knowledge in forensic accounting and fraud detection and prevention.
 One way of accomplishing these objectives is by engaging with people working directly in this area who are responsible for regulating, detecting, and reducing financial fraud and misrepresentations.”

 Even experts value the information shared in these conferences because “the body of knowledge on forensic accounting is so vast, and there is so much existing regulation that no one person or group has an understanding it all.”
 These conferences provide the opportunity for specialists of different governmental agencies and other groups to inform one another and learn new perspectives about the various resources that are used and available to be shared in future investigations.
 Bringing experts together who work on forensic accounting in both the criminal and the civil areas to discuss techniques, laws, and regulations was one aspect of the conference; the other was sharing case studies on forensic accounting.

-Dr. Michael A. Crain, Director
+Dr. Michael Crain